-As the Western Hemisphere’s two largest democracies and two largest economies, the United States and Brazil now collaborate as partners to help other countries in need.
+As the Western Hemisphere’s two largest democracies and largest economies, the United States and Brazil now collaborate as partners to help other countries in need.
 USAID/Brazil, the first Strategic Partnership Mission to foster trilateral cooperation, has partnered with the government of Brazil to leverage knowledge, expertise, and resources in support of third country development efforts.
 Trilateral cooperation serves as a mechanism to expand a country’s development accomplishments into third countries, strengthen institutional capacity of partner countries, and optimize regional and cultural affinities.

 In Mozambique, Honduras, and Haiti, USAID and ABC collaborate to reduce poverty, hunger, and malnutrition through improvements to agricultural productivity and food security.
-These activities are aligned with Feed the Future, a U.S. global hunger and food security initiative.

 USAID/Brazil’s Trilateral Cooperation Program has supported Embrapa's contributions to the recently created Fall Armyworm (FAW) Research for Development (R4D) International Consortium to continue tackling the scourge of the FAW, which is threatening food security across Africa.
 In 2018, USAID/Brazil’s organized a high-level study tour with participants from ten African countries affected by the devastating effects of the Fall Armyworm (FAW).
 The study tour was co-hosted by USAID/Washington’s Bureau of Food Security, EMBRAPA and ABC to present a full range of integrated pest management strategies, successfully used in Brazil to control FAW.
 Participants toured smallholder and industrial farms, visited EMBRAPA research and demonstration plots and met with private sector representatives.